• Email

 These Vegan Potato Cakes can be made with leftover mashed potatoes or you can make vegan mashed potatoes specifically for this recipe.

-If you are using leftover mashed potatoes then they need to be pretty sturdy and not very thin or you might need to add a bit extra flour to make the mashed potato dough pliable.
+If you are using leftover mashed potatoes then it needs to be pretty sturdy and not very thin or you might need to add a bit extra flour to make the mashed potato dough pliable.

-Once the mashed potato dough is made by adding some flour to the mashed potatoes, you just wrap it around a spoonful of your filling (Mushrooms, Onions, and Dill in this case) and form into patties.
+Once the mashed potato dough is made by adding some flour to the mashed potatoes, you just wrap it around a spoonful of your filling (Mushrooms, Onions, and herbs) and form into patties.

 Wondering if there’s a secret to cooking the most delicious and perfect mushrooms?
 Check out my article on how to cook perfect mushrooms every time.
 There’s definitely a secret and you won’t believe what it is!!!